duneroadrunner/SaferCPlusPlus/index.md

     type as a scope type, you can just wrap it with the mse::TXScopeObj<> template. */

     /* But in cases where you're going to use a scope type as a member of a class or struct, that class or struct must itself be a scope type.
 Improperly defining a scope type could result in unsafe code.
-Thus defining your own scope types is discouraged.
-You can avoid the safety risk by instead using an mse::xscope_tuple<> rather than a class or struct in cases where you want to use a scope type as a data member. */
+Use of a safety enforcement helper tool, like scpptool, is required to ensure that your scope type is defined properly.
+    And note that mse::xscope_tuple<> also supports scope type elements/fields. */

-    /* Scope types need to publicly inherit from mse::XScopeTagBase.
-And by convention, be named with a prefix indicating that it's a scope type. */ MSE_SUPPRESS_CHECK_IN_XSCOPE class xscope_my_type1 : public mse::XScopeTagBase {
+    /* Scope types need to publicly inherit from mse::rsv::XScopeTagBase.
+And by convention, be named with a prefix indicating that it's a scope type. */ class xscope_my_type1 : public mse::rsv::XScopeTagBase {
     public:
         xscope_my_type1(const mse::xscope_optional<mse::mstd::string>& xscp_maybe_string)
             : m_xscp_maybe_string1(xscp_maybe_string) {}

-        /* If your scope type does not contain any non-owning scope pointers, then it should be safe to use as a function return type.
-You can "mark" it as such by adding the following member function.
-If the type does contain non-owning scope pointers, then doing so could result in unsafe code. */ void xscope_returnable_tag() const {} /* Indication that this type is can be used as a function return value. */

         mse::xscope_optional<mse::mstd::string> m_xscp_maybe_string1;
     };

-    /* If your type contains or owns any non-owning scope pointers, then it must also publicly inherit from mse::ContainsNonOwningScopeReferenceTagBase.
-If your type contains or owns any item that can be independently targeted by scope pointers (i.e. basically has a '&' ("address of" operator) that yeilds a scope pointer), then it must also publicly inherit from mse::ReferenceableByScopePointerTagBase.
+    /* If your type contains or owns any non-owning scope pointers, then it must also publicly inherit from mse::rsv::ContainsNonOwningScopeReferenceTagBase.
+If your type contains or owns any item that can be independently targeted by scope pointers (i.e. basically has a '&' ("address of" operator) that yeilds a scope pointer), then it must also publicly inherit from mse::rsv::ReferenceableByScopePointerTagBase.
-    Failure to do so could result in unsafe code. */ MSE_SUPPRESS_CHECK_IN_XSCOPE class xscope_my_type2 : public mse::XScopeTagBase, public mse::ContainsNonOwningScopeReferenceTagBase
+    Failure to do so could result in unsafe code.
+The scpptool, for example, will check for any such failure. */ class xscope_my_type2 : public mse::rsv::XScopeTagBase, public mse::rsv::ContainsNonOwningScopeReferenceTagBase , public mse::rsv::ReferenceableByScopePointerTagBase
-        , public mse::ReferenceableByScopePointerTagBase
     {
     public:
         typedef mse::TXScopeItemFixedConstPointer<mse::mstd::string> xscope_string_ptr_t;